-My husband trying to be a tree and shade
+My husband trying to be a tree and shade the children as we hike to the top of Great Sand Dunes National Park |

 The snow piled up in New Jersey last weekend, painting the world in a beautiful whiteness.
 I couldn’t help but think about how the ice crystals were like fine grains of sand in the wind as the snow drifted and swirled.
 As I made my prints on the freshly fallen canvas later, the ice crystals stung my face whenever the wind kicked up.
 Snow is ephemeral, I thought, although my neighbors wouldn’t believe it.
 Not yet, not while we are all still shoveling slush and ice, leftovers from Jonas, the blizzard of 2016.